Master's in Assessment, Testing, and Measurement in Education

 - Application Fee

-Applications are currently being accepted for the Spring, Summer, and Fall 2022 start terms on a rolling basis.
-The next priority deadline to apply is November 1st.
-If you have questions about submitting your application, please contact our Admission Office at firstname.lastname@example.org or at 202.994.9283.
+Applications are currently being accepted for the Fall 2022 start term on a rolling basis.
+The next deadline to apply is June 30th.
+If you have questions about submitting your application, please contact our Admission Office at email@example.com or at 202.994.9283.

 Transformation Begins Here